samaxes

 By adding Java to their App Engine, Google has opened the door for a whole slew of languages that have been implemented on the JVM, now including PHP via Quercus.

-This weekend I decided to give it a try and deploy a (very) old tutorial of mine - PHP Tutorial - on GAE.
+This weekend I decided to give it a try and deploy an old tutorial of mine - PHP Tutorials - on GAE.

 Also, deploying a Java application to GAE is simpler than a Python one.
 Not only because you have a very handy Eclipse plugin, but you will also find configuring the file appengine-web.xml a lot easier when compared to app.yaml.